AnmolRattanSingh/data-science-S2023/challenges/c08-structures-assignment.md

 **Observations**:

 - Does this estimate satisfy `POF < 0.03`?
-  - Yes, the POF is 0.
+  - Yes, the estimated POF is 0.
 - Is this estimate of the probability of failure trustworthy?
 Why or why not?
   - This is not trustworthy since it considers only 25 samples and also